 Coursera is different as some of its courses are certified or accredited, meaning that you need to pass exams or tests to access later lessons or to complete your course.

 This means that some courses need to be ‘enrolled’ and contain deadlines to help you keep on track.
-This might be motivating to some students, but restricting to others – especially if a course contains face to face interactions at fixed times every week.
+This might be motivating to some students, but restricting to others – especially if a course contains face-to-face interactions at fixed times every week.

 Pluralsight works on a ‘subscription’ model which means that students need to pay for a plan every year, with prices starting at a whopping $399 per year.
-Here’s the catch – once you pay that fee, you get access to all of Puralsight’s courses.
+Here’s the catch – once you pay that fee, you get access to all of Pluralsight’s courses.

 This means you can keep learning course after course, jumping from one subject to another, learning every skill you need to work on larger projects rather than just in one profession.

-For example, if you are thinking of developing your own website, you can learn about programming, user interface, SEO, email marketing, business culture, mental health, working as an entrepreneur, web design – multiple courses all for one single payment that you can access all year.
+For example, if you are thinking of developing your website, you can learn about programming, user interface, SEO, email marketing, business culture, mental health, working as an entrepreneur, and web design – multiple courses all for one single payment that you can access all year.

 Coursera, however, charges per course.
 Prices can range from as little as $25 to a few hundred or thousand dollars per course.
-This can make enrolling to multiple courses difficult and expensive – unless you opt for Coursera Plus.
+This can make enrolling in multiple courses difficult and expensive – unless you opt for Coursera Plus.

 Coursera Plus offers unlimited access to thousands of courses and programs all for one subscription price of $399.

 So, both Pluralsight and Coursera are equal when it comes to cost.
-But, if you just want to sign up to one or two courses, then Coursera gives you the option to save a lot of money by buying each course individually.
+But, if you just want to sign up for one or two courses, then Coursera gives you the option to save a lot of money by buying each course individually.